Bohjaangles/minaa-admin/admin-page/demo-script.md

-# intro
+# Intro
 Good afternoon everyone!
-It's a pleasure to have you here today, our project is a mobile app called Minaa.
+We are excited to introduce our mobile app, Minaa.

-We wanted to demonstrate our ability to learn and use different tech stacks, and to use these technologies to make a practical difference in the world.
+We wanted to demonstrate our ability to learn and use different tech stacks, and utilise these technologies to make a practical difference to everyday people.
 This was a risk, and we are confident it has paid off!

-Therefore, we present to you our mobile app and its supporting browser admin page.
+And so, we present to you our mobile app and its supporting browser admin page.
 The app, which is the main focus of our project, offers Minaa users the ability to view a map of possible landmine locations and submit reports.

-Supporting this, the admin page provides Minaa admin users with meta data about all user reported data and users, and some visualizations to make reading it easier.
+Supporting this, the admin page provides Minaa administrators with meta data about reports and users along with helpful visualizations.

-In terms of the technology stack, we used React-native, React, GraphQL and Apollo to interact with our PostgreSQL database, and Prisma Studio to manage our schema.
-We also amde use of react-native-paper and Material UI libraries.
+In our tech stack, we used React-native, React, and react-native-paper and Material UI libraries on our front-end, and GraphQL with Apollo and the Prisma ORM to interact with our PostgreSQL database.

 # Walkthrough
 ## walkthrough part 1

 Let's now take a walkthrough of the features of this app.

-Let's open up the app and start on the Map Page.
+When we open the app to the Map Page.
 Here, you can quickly zoom in and out to see what's happening in your area.

-You wil notice at the top portion of the screen, we have a handy carousel that provides information on nearby reports, including distance from current location and their respective status.
+You will notice we have a handy carousel that provides information on nearby reports, including their status and distance from your current location.

 Let's click on one of the pins.
-This will bring up a callout which shows more detailed information about the report.
-We can click on the callout to bring up the Report Detail Screen.
+This will bring up a callout which shows basic information about the report.
+We can click on the callout to bring up more details.

-On the Report Detail Screen, you'll find all the details about the report.
-This includes things like the severity of the report, the date it was reported, and more.
+The Report Detail Screen displays things like the status of the report, the date it was reported, and more.

 Back to the map, let's try and make our own report.

 ## walkthrough part 2

 First, we need you to login to the app so that you can access the full set of features.
-When you open the app, you'll be taken to the start page.

 Here, you can take a look at the register page, but you'll need to go back to the login page to actually log in.

-Once you're on the login page, you can try entering incorrect credentials, and you'll see that the app won't let you through.
-You'll receive an error message, so make sure to enter the correct credentials.
+On the login page, if you enter incorrect credentials, you'll see that the app won't let you through.
+So, make sure to enter the correct credentials.

-After you've logged in, you'll be taken to the map page.
-Here you can see the full range of features available to you.
+Once logged in you'll be taken to the main page again.

 ## Walkthrough part 3

-To make a new report, simply long press the map.
+To make a new report, simply long press on the map.
 From there, you'll be prompted to fill out the details of your report.

 This includes providing a unique picture for your report, as well as any other information that may be relevant.